Jeremy Kernodle

-Jeremy Daniel Kernodle (born 1976) is an American lawyer and jurist serving since 2018 as a United States district judge of the U.S. District Court for the Eastern District of Texas.
+Jeremy Daniel Kernodle (born 1976) is an American lawyer and jurist serving since 2018 as a United States district judge of the United States District Court for the Eastern District of Texas.

 Early life and education

 Kernodle was born in 1976 in Memphis, Tennessee.
 He graduated from Harding University in 1998 with joint Bachelor of Arts and Bachelor of Business Administration degrees, summa cum laude.
 He then attended the Vanderbilt University Law School, where he was an articles editor of the Vanderbilt Law Review.
 He graduated in 2001 ranked first in his class with a Juris Doctor with highest honors.

 Legal career

 Upon graduation from law school, Kernodle served as a law clerk to Judge Gerald Bard Tjoflat of the U.S. Court of Appeals for the Eleventh Circuit from 2001 to 2002.
 He then practiced appellate and commercial litigation at Covington & Burling in Washington, D.C., as an associate.
-Afterward, he served in the Office of Legal Counsel in the United States Department of Justice as an attorney-advisor.
+In 2005, he joined the Office of Legal Counsel in the United States Department of Justice as an attorney-advisor.

-Before becoming a judge, he was a partner at Haynes and Boone at the Dallas office from 2006 to 2018, where he founded the False Claims Act practice group and worked on healthcare litigation.
+In 2006, he joined Haynes and Boone at the Dallas office as an associate from 2006 to 2012 and as a partner from 2012 to 2018, where he founded the False Claims Act practice group and worked on healthcare litigation.
+Kernodle was also a former president of the Dallas Chapters of the Federal Bar Association and the Federalist Society.